FijolKrzysztof/chat-hub/README.md

-# ChatHub - Real-time Chat Application
+# ChatHub - Real-time Chat Application Demo

 ChatHub is a modern, responsive chat application built with Angular and Tailwind CSS.
 It features a sleek dark mode interface, real-time messaging, and multiple chat channels.
+This project is a demo/mockup showcasing modern design patterns and UI interactions.

 ## Demo